saoicourts/groebner/README.md

     - You can test this by typing `python` and then typing `import groebner` into the prompt.
 There should be no errors.
 Typing `groebner.QQ` should print the string `the rational numbers`.
 Type `exit()` to leave the REPL.

 ## Running Example Notebooks
 I have started a few Jupyter notebooks in the [notebooks directory](https://github.com/NicoCourts/groebner/tree/master/notebooks/).
-To run them, navigate to */home/nico/groebner* (or any directory above it) and type `jupyter lab`.
-You should either see a link to follow or a browser will automatically open with the interface.
+To run them, navigate to */home/nico/groebner* (or any directory above it) and type `jupyter lab`. **If you have just installed jupyterlab, you may have to restart your terminal before this works.** You should either see a link to follow or a browser will automatically open with the interface.
 From there you can choose which notebook to run and execute the code yourself.

 ## Running Tests
 Unit tests will go in the [tests directory](https://github.com/NicoCourts/groebner/tree/master/tests/).
 To run them, navigate to anywhere inside the */home/nico/groebner* directory and type `pytest`.
 You should see a concise output with the status of all tests (there are just 2 at the moment of this writing).